Ghundi

-Ghundi is a 2013 Pakistani television comedy drama series directed by Kashif Nisar, written by Faiza Iftikhar and produced by Humayun Saeed and Shehzad Nadeeb under banner Six Sigma Plus.
-It starred Uroosa Siddiqui, Uzma Hassan, Haseeb Muhammad Bin Qasim, Sohail Sameer, Agha Ali and Rahma Ali in leading roles.
+Ghundi is a 2013 Pakistani television comedy drama series directed by Kashif Nisar, written by Faiza Iftikhar, and produced by Humayun Saeed and Shehzad Naseeb under the banner of Six Sigma Plus.
+It stars Uroosa Siddiqui, Uzma Hassan, Haseeb Muhammad Bin Qasim, Sohail Sameer, Agha Ali, and Rahma Ali in leading roles.

 Plot

-The plot focuses on a typical Pehalwan family of Lahore which comprises three brothers who care and love her young sister so much that she becomes rotten and spoilt.
-The family consider her as a good luck signature and tries to fulfill her every single desire and wants to marry her.
+The series centres on a Pehalwan family from Lahore consisting of three brothers whose devotion to their younger sister has left her considerably indulged.
+The family strives to fulfil her every wish and seeks to arrange her marriage.